antctt/SFU-Server/docs/Custom APIs/production-admin-api-commands.md

 ## Prerequisites

 - API Key: `"4a1f9b7c2e8d4f6a9c3b5e7f1a2d3c4e"`
-- Replace `"abc123"` with actual participant IDs from the `/participants` response
+- Replace `"John Doe"` with actual participant names from the `/participants` response
 - Ensure you have `curl` installed on your system

 ## API Commands